Key takeaways:

 Studies in twins show that genetics accounts for 50-60% of ApoB levels, while diet and lifestyle account for the rest.[ref]

 Some mutations cause ApoB to have a harder time binding to the LDL receptor, which moves LDL particles out of the bloodstream and into the appropriate tissues.
 Thus, more LDL stays in the bloodstream and circulates.
-This causes a type of familial hypercholesterolemia, or high cholesterol in the blood, resulting in atherosclerosis and xanthomas.[ref]
+This causes a type of familial hypercholesterolemia, or high cholesterol, that can result in atherosclerosis and xanthomas.[ref]

 Other mutations cause low levels of ApoB to be produced.
 This causes familial hypobetalipoproteinemia.
 The defective synthesis and export of ApoB then causes very low LDL cholesterol test levels, but it can also lead to the accumulation of triglycerides in the liver.
 People with hypobetalipoproteinemia are at a significantly higher risk of developing fatty liver disease. [ref]